 In its inception in 2017, the Special Area for Agricultural Development (SAAD) Program through the National Program Management Office (NPMO) has established its image through public relations (PR) and communication, which were improved throughout the years for transparency and accountability.
 The media platforms used by the program are online, such as the website and Facebook page, and prints.
 Furthermore, the press is important because it plays a vital role in informing society about public affairs and monitoring the actions of SAAD at all levels.

-The NPMO Public Relations and Communications Group (NPMO-PRCG) was fully formed in 2018 with a group of four officers, whose main tasks are to produce press releases, campaigns, publications of SAAD activities, and assist in crafting information and education campaign (IEC) materials.
+The NPMO Public Relations and Communications Group (NPMO-PRCG) was fully formed in 2018 with a group of four officers, whose main tasks are to produce press releases, campaigns, publications of SAAD activities, and assist in crafting information, education, and communication (IEC) materials.

 The NPMO-PRCG of the program is now in charge of the 1) production of publications, such as a newsletter, magazine, books, and annual reports; 2) the content and design management of the website, Facebook page, and videos (YouTube); and 3) production of information exchange materials, such as brochures, infographic reports, posters, flyers, etc.

 Another breakthrough of the program is providing an ISSN (International Standard Serial Number) to press releases, SAADvocacy and SAADventures, which enables a serial publication to be identified unequivocally worldwide; and ISBN (International Standard Book Number) to books, gives credibility and viewed as a symbol of prestige and a sign that the book is not published through a traditional mainstream publisher.